 6. Follow a diet.

-7. Do not self-medicate and establish a diagnosis from a photo from the Internet, but visit a dentist without fail for accurate diagnosis and treatment.
-The reason why the wounds do not go away for a long time may be cancer.
+7. Do not self-medicate and make a diagnosis based on photos from the Internet, but be sure to visit a dentist for accurate diagnosis and treatment prescriptions.
+The reason why wounds do not go away for a long time may be cancer.

-Source of white sores Methods of therapy and drugs
+Source of white sores Therapy methods and medications

 Candidiasis